kajalchandra/netflix-gpt/vite-project/src/README.md

 -Read about formik
 -see useRef hook to get the reference of input field here , useRef gives the reference of the element in the form of object
-//we will have regex in utils which will test my email and password and we will also show error msg
+//we will have regex in utils which will test my email and password and we will also show error msg -we will built authentication using firebase
+-firebase setup

+-deploying our app to production
+-Create SignUp in Firebase
+- using password authentication we have our code for signin or signup -if the user sign up-sign in we will get this user object and we have to keep this object user with us because we can need this user object anywhere in my app, so as soon my user sign-in or sign-up , i will just add all my data to redux store and will navigate the user to my browse page
+-create redux store
+- we will push the user in our redux store
+- now we have a fucntion onAuthStateChanges , what does this function do, this api is called whenever the user signup, whenever the user sign in and whenever the user sign out matlab whenever the authentication state changed, this is kind of event listener
+-we will do thiss setup in body of our app
+-as soon as the user sign in , we will navigate it to the browser page, so we have useNavigate hook
+//but when we did that in body , it throws an error useNavigate may be used only in the context of a <Router> component but this body is outside the router , it is itself the parent , so we need to add this inside the child component, so where should we add this , so we willl navigate in our login page
+- now we will add logout function signout authentication in header

 # Features
 - Login/Sign Up